-<rollback> element can refer to another changeset.
-This would be interpreted as “In order to roll back this changeset (id=”2”), apply the changeset with id=1”
+<rollback> element can be referred to another changeset.
+So, to roll back the changeset with

 Validation failed: change set check sums <changeset identifer> was: <old checksum> but is now: <newchecksum>.
-This is because Liquibase cannot know what was changed and the
+This is because Liquibase cannot identify what was changed and the

 database may be in a state different than what the changelog is expecting.
 If there was a valid reason for the changeset to be changed and you want to ignore this error, there are two options.

 The second option is to add a

 <validCheckSum> element to the changeset.
-The text contents of the element should be the “old” checksum from the error message.
+The text contents of the element should contain the old checksum from the error message.